carrot-u/carrot-u-docs/2019-session/syllabus-2019.md

 ### Week 24 Prepare For Software Engineering Interviews
 **5/19/20**
+Muffy and Sveta will be overviewing the interview process and taking on a few sample questions.

 ### Week 25 Practice: Security / Check In on Group Projects
 **5/26/20**